tuanducdesign/portfolio/content/projects/merng-dashboard.md

 Instead of hosting my own Database, I prefer to choose [Mongo DB Atlas](https://cloud.mongodb.com) as the Cloud Database, the reasons are:

-1. This is my first time doing Backend World, and at that time, I don't know how to deal with database migration at all.
+1. This is my first time doing Backend stuff, and at that time, I don't know how to deal with database at all.
 So Cloud Database like [Mongo DB Atlas](https://cloud.mongodb.com) is the best option I think.
 2. It's `free`

 ## Technologies